 Certificates From Udacity

 Udacity offers roughly 200 plus courses that are free to take.
-However, you will not receive a certificate of completion due to choosing free courses.
+However, you will not receive a certificate of completion due to choosing the Udacity free courses.

-As many of Udacity’s courses are a part of Udacity’s Nanodegree program (paid), Udacity’s free courses section has shrunk.
+As many of Udacity’s courses are a part of Udacity’s Nanodegree program which require an All Access subscription, Udacity’s free courses section has shrunk.

 Is Udacity respected?